GateNLP/neural-indexer/README.md

 Copy `.env.example` to `.env` and complete the missing variables
 * The `KIBANA_` and `ELASTIC_` passwords should be set securely now, as they are passed to other services so cannot be changed whilst running.
 Actual users can be created using the `elastic` superuser later.
 * `LOGSTASH_INGEST` should be a path to a directory that will contain the files to ingest - either absolute or relative to the root directory.
+* If you wish to use a GPU-accelerated embedder, set `EXECUTOR_GPU` to the ID of the GPU to use

 > **Warning**
 > It is **strongly advised** that the `LOGSTASH_INGEST` directory is empty until the system is online and healthy, and that data is moved into it file-by-file.